 This is by no means a comprehensive list of the taxation issues of options trading.
 The information contained in this booklet is provided for educational purposes only and does not constitute investment, taxation or financial product advice.
 Taxation issues will vary from investor to investor.
 It is therefore important to discuss your taxation situation with your financial adviser or accountant, to ensure that any options trades you enter will not have adverse taxation implications.

-For a paper discussing the taxation treatment of options, please refer to the ASX website, at www.asx.com.au/options (under the related information section).
+For a paper discussing the taxation treatment of options, please refer to the ASX website, at asx.com.au/options.

 This document covers aspects of options trading such as: